CFI-Electronics-Club/TinkerCAD_Arduino/Problem Statement 6.md

 ## Controlling Servo using Potentiometer:
 ### Problem Statement:
-To rotate a servo using inputs from potentiometer.
+The aim of the simulation is to rotate a servo motor based on the readings of a potentiometer.
+A servo motor is

 ### Components:
 1. Arduino Uno